COVID-19 pandemic in New York City: Education

-On August 7, Cuomo announced schools could open in the fall if they publicly disclosed plans to address remote learning, testing of virus, and tracing procedures.
+On August 7, 2020, Cuomo announced schools could open in the fall if they publicly disclosed plans to address remote learning, testing of virus, and tracing procedures.
 Of the state's 749 school districts, 127 had not submitted plans, and 50 had submitted incomplete or deficient ones to the Department of Health, including the New York City region, which "disappointed" the Governor.
 This came the same day for a deadline for parents in New York City to choose entirely blended or entirely remote learning for their children.
 On August 10, de Blasio with officials from NYCDOE gave details on their reopening plan in a news conference before the August 14 deadline set by the State.

 In preparation of the first day of classes, the city deployed School Ventilation Teams to inspect public school buildings for problems with windows and supply and exhaust fans.
 Any rooms that did not meet the ventilation requirements would not be used.
 Some schools applied for outdoor learning space.
 Around 25% of students opted for all-remote learning.

-On September 1, Mayor de Blasio and teacher unions reached an agreement to start remote and in-person classes on September 21, ten days later than originally scheduled.
+On September 1, 2020, Mayor de Blasio and teacher unions reached an agreement to start remote and in-person classes on September 21, ten days later than originally scheduled.

-On September 17, de Blasio announced the shift of the start of the school year again, opting for a phased approach, due to continued obstacles including teacher shortages.
+On September 17, 2020, de Blasio announced the shift of the start of the school year again, opting for a phased approach, due to continued obstacles including teacher shortages.
 Pre-K and students with special needs would begin on September 21, elementary schools on September 29, and middle/high schools on October 1.

-New targeted closures were put in place in October as clusters with daily rates above city thresholds were identified.
+New targeted closures were put in place in October 2020 as clusters with daily rates above city thresholds were identified.
 All public and private schools in "red zones" were ordered to switch to remote learning for 14 days, but some private schools refused to comply with the order, prompting the governor's office to issue an executive order that schools refusing to comply with closures would lose their funding.

-Schools were closed again on November 19 after the city reached a seven-day rolling average positivity rate of 3%.
+Schools were closed again on November 19, 2020 after the city reached a seven-day rolling average positivity rate of 3%.
 Some criticized the decision to close schools without also restricting indoor dining and gyms.

-For the 2021–2022 academic year, teachers and staff are required to be vaccinated.
+For the 2021–2022 academic year, teachers and staff were required to be vaccinated.